ShreyanshMarwadi21/VLC_media_player/README.md

 # VLC Media Player Clone 🎵

-A simple VLC Media Player Clone built using HTML, CSS, and JavaScript.
-This project replicates the basic behavior of a media player where users can load and control video playback directly in the browser.
+A browser-based VLC Media Player clone developed using **HTML5, CSS3, and JavaScript** that enables users to load, play, and control video playback directly in the browser.
+The project demonstrates core frontend development concepts including DOM manipulation, event handling, and media control using the HTML5 video API.

 ## Features

-* Open video files from the system
+* Open and play video files from the local system
 * Drag and drop video support
-* Play and pause video
+* Play and pause video playback
-* Forward and backward controls
+* Forward and backward seek controls
-* Playback speed control
+* Playback speed adjustment
 * Volume control
-* Fullscreen mode
+* Fullscreen viewing mode
-* Progress bar with time tracking
+* Progress bar with real-time playback tracking
-* Keyboard shortcut support
+* Keyboard shortcut support for quick controls

 ## Technologies Used